craftersmine/SteamGridDB.NET/README.md

 If you want a new feature for library [create new feature request issue](https://github.com/craftersmine/SteamGridDB.NET/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=)

 ## Installation:
-* Search for `craftersmine.SteamGridDB` in NuGet explorer in Visual Studio (or your IDE)
+* Search for `craftersmine.SteamGridDB.Net` in NuGet explorer in Visual Studio (or your IDE)
 * Using NuGet Package Manager: ```PM> Install-Package craftersmine.SteamGridDB.Net```
 * Download NuGet package from [Releases](https://github.com/craftersmine/SteamGridDB.NET/releases) page and put it in your [Local NuGet Feed](https://docs.microsoft.com/en-us/nuget/hosting-packages/overview)
 * Download packaged binaries from [Releases](https://github.com/craftersmine/SteamGridDB.NET/releases) and link DLL Assembly to your project

 ## Usage:
-* Add `using craftersmine.SteamGridDB` directive
+* Add `using craftersmine.SteamGridDB.Net` directive
 * Instantiate new object of type `SteamGridDb` with your API key

 More information [here](https://github.com/craftersmine/SteamGridDB.NET/wiki/Getting-started-and-Using-the-library)